A weekend trip to die for (and shed a few tears afterwards for).

 It was almost eleven a.m.
 She’d slept in, going the full eight hours she needed to be fully rested for the one o’clock taping of her show.
 To her own amazement, she neither felt dog-tired nor dragged out (even though she’d come home in the wee hours of the morning from her love tryst).
 She’d become incredibly resilient in the last little while.

 She was seated in her breakfast nook by a large picture window that showcased a breath-taking view of Davao Gulf with the green tadpole shape of Samal Island as its centerpiece.
 The window at the other side of her penthouse suite captured the majestic flat-topped cone of Mount Apo, the highest peak in the Philippines.
-She felt as if she were at the top of the world.
+She felt as if she were on an elevated perch above all this wonderful vista.

 After her stint as a budding starlet in racy films, she’d matured into a talk-show host with a respectable following.
 Then her on-again-off-again relationship with a prominent married person got her embroiled in speculative gossip.
 Some media pundits gave her the middle name “Scandal,” though, on hindsight, being Cha-Cha “Scandal” Vergara was a boon.
 It boosted her television ratings.